-The Johns Hopkins Department of Molecular and Comparative Pathobiology offers summer fellowships in diagnostic pathology to veterinary students.
-This program has two goals for the successful applicant: 1) acquire competence in diagnostic pathology in a wide range of laboratory, domestic and exotic animals, and 2) gain experience in experimental pathology and biomedical research.
+The Johns Hopkins Department of Molecular and Comparative Pathobiology offers summer fellowships in comparative pathology to veterinary students.
+This program provides experience in diagnostic pathology for a wide range of laboratory, domestic and exotic animal species, experimental pathology, and biomedical research.

-The program starts May 20, 2024 and continues for a minimum of 8 weeks, up to a maximum of 12 weeks.
-Fellows join a community of seven other veterinary students engaged in this and other summer programs in the department.
+The program starts May 19, 2025, and continues for a minimum of 8 weeks, up to a maximum of 10 weeks.
+Fellows join a community of veterinary students engaged in this and other summer training programs in the department.
 The programs include multiple organized professional development and training activities, so Fellows are encouraged to take vacation before or after the fellowship, however there will be flexibility in the start date for students whose academic year ends after May 20, 2024.
 This program provides a weekly stipend of approximately $566.

 Qualification